mtr combines the functionality of the 'traceroute' and 'ping' programs in a single network diagnostic tool.

 If you want to contribute binaries in a way similar to this, feel free to volunteer.

-Christian Pekeler has setup a web-frontend for running mtr from six (or maybe more by now) different places around the globe on mtr.guru .
+Christian Pekeler had setup a web-frontend for running mtr from six (or maybe more by now) different places around the globe.
+That seems to have gone offline now in 2020.

 This is great for figuring out if your server is really down or just unreachable from part of the world.
 Of course, if all of Christian's servers can reach your target, that doesn't guarantee that it is reachable from everywhere, but it does make it clear that a possible problem is not "near" your server network-wise.